-- What should I avoid while taking multivitamin with fluoride?
+- What should I avoid while taking multivitamins with fluoride?

-- What other drugs will affect multivitamin with fluoride?
+- What other drugs will affect multivitamins with fluoride?

 - Where can I get more information?

-What are the possible side effects of multivitamin with fluoride?
+What are the possible side effects of multivitamins with fluoride?

 Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.